Citrus Fruit

 Available: December through April

-• Medium to small-size fruit
+• Large to medium-size fruit

 • Great for eating or juice!

-Available: December through March
+Available: February through April

-California Minneola Tangelos (Honeybells)
+California Minneola Tangelos

 • Medium, somewhat bell-shaped fruit with a bright orange colour